Total Maximum Daily Loads (TMDLs)

 TMDLs consist of three parts: a wasteload allocation (WLA) for point sources, a load allocation (LA) for nonpoint sources, and a margin of safety (MOS): TMDL = WLA + LA + MOS

 Delaware has been establishing TMDLs for our State's impaired waters since 1998.
 Monitoring and other types of data are used to develop models that can predict how water quality will change under a variety of pollutant loading scenarios.
 These models help us determine TMDL levels that will achieve water quality standards.
 The table below lists all of the TMDLs that have been established in Delaware and provides links to technical analysis documents and the resulting regulations.
-Maps summarizing reductions in nonpoint source nitrogen, phosphorus, and bacteria required by TMDLs in order to achieve water quality goals are also shown below.
+Watershed numbers (in parentheses) and organization of the Table is in accordance with Map 1 below.
+In addition, Maps 2, 3, and 4 at the bottom of the page are provided to show reductions in nonpoint source nitrogen, phosphorus, and bacteria loads as required by the TMDLs in order to achieve water quality goals.

 Piedmont Drainage |